Hninyeeko/CS157-DBMS/README.md

 #### Features
 User Authentication: Register new accounts and login securely.
-Lists Management: Create, view, update, and delete shopping lists.
+Lists Management: Create and view shopping lists from the database.
-Item Management: Add, update, delete, and mark items as purchased within lists.
+Item Management: Add and view items within lists that are stored in the database.
-Shop Integration: Associate lists with existing shops and view shop details.
+Shop Integration: Associate lists with existing shops and view shop details including brands and products.
-Reviews: Add, view, update, and delete reviews for shops.
+Favorites: Add Shops to Favorites and view Favorite Shops.
-Search Lists: Search for existing lists by shop association.
+Reviews: Add and view reviews for Shops.

 #### Technologies Used
 - **Frontend:** React.js, Next.js, Tailwind CSS, TypeScript